stair-lab/mac-fairness/docs/advanced/error-handling.md

 **Answer Matching and Recovery:**

 - Fuzzy matching with configurable threshold (default: 0.75)
-- Retry with clarification when answer doesn't match choices
+- Automatic retry with identical prompt when answer doesn't match choices (relies on temperature sampling for variation)
 - Stores both raw answer and matched choice for analysis

 **Graceful Degradation:**